ctrlShiftBryan/optimizing-web-apps-webpack/notes.md

 Module 5
 @babel/preset-env -will allow you to target different versions of IE or chrome or whatever that you want to support after imports runs rules

+setup compilation process and plug in config polyfill browser support tool - like env. preset

+take aways
+tools: graph, size, code, build dont be afraid to look behind the scenes